Does the 220 PeV Event at KM3NeT Point to New Physics?

 Comparing the effective areas and data-taking time across KM3NeT and IceCube, it is unexpected that KM3NeT would have been the first experiment observing $\mathcal{O}(100)$ PeV neutrinos.
 In fact, the observation of a single event at KM3NeT would point to the expectation of at least several events of similar energy reported by IceCube.
 The statistical significance of this tension was quantified in \cite{Li:2025tqf}, where the authors obtained results between $2\sigma$ and $3.5\sigma$, depending on whether the detected neutrino comes from a transient point source or has a diffuse origin.
 This~is also corroborated by KM3NeT collaboration which reported that a~$2.2\sigma$ upward fluctuation at KM3NeT is required in order to be consistent with the null observation at IceCube \cite{KM3NeT:2025npi}.

 In this work, we discuss two scenarios that address this tension.
 What they have in common is a sterile neutrino.
-We assume that sterile neutrinos get copiously produced at the source and dominate in flux over active neutrinos.
-If that were not the case, active neutrino fluxes at the KM3NeT and IceCube detectors would be similar, given the propagation distances in Earth which do not facilitate attenuation of neutrino flux for Standard Model (SM) cross sections.
+We assume that sterile neutrinos get copiously produced at a transient source and dominate in flux over active neutrinos.
+If that were not the case, active neutrino fluxes~at the KM3NeT and IceCube detectors would be similar, given the propagation distances in Earth which do not facilitate attenuation of neutrino flux for Standard Model (SM) cross sections.
 Even if there was a significant attenuation, this would reduce the flux at KM3NeT relative to IceCube, which would further strengthen the tension between the two experiments and is opposite from what we want to achieve.
-Sterile neutrinos could be produced directly from dark matter annihilation or decay \cite{Morrison:2022zwk,Brdar:2016thq} and if they are sufficiently light they will not decay to SM particles before reaching Earth, irrespective of the coupling between SM and the sterile neutrino sector.
-Another possibility is that the point source is very dense and only weakly interacting particles, such as sterile neutrinos, can exit the production region with significant energy.
-The lack of multi-messenger observations \cite{KM3NeT:2025bxl} in association to KM3-230213A event further supports our premise.
+High-energy sterile neutrinos could be produced directly in a transient source that is extremely dense.
+Sources such as choked GRBs or AGNs with a large column density of matter directly in the line of sight are promising candidates, where only weakly interacting particles, such as sterile neutrinos, could exit the production region with significant energy.
+Alternatively, dark sector interaction that stops active neutrinos could also be invoked, where only the sterile counterpart could traverse through a dense layer of dark sector and astrophysical distances.
+The lack of multi-messenger observations~\cite{KM3NeT:2025bxl,Fang:2025nzg} in association to KM3-230213A further supports our premise.